WeKiBan/Room/README.md

   };
 ```

-Then in order to display the correct picture I used inline styling to select either the desktop or mobile picture as shown below:
+This way I was able to use inline-styling to select either the desktop or mobile picture as shown below:

 ```javascript
 <div